ianklatzco/ctf-blog/_posts/2018-09-10-locating-main-in-stripped-binary.md

 published: true
 ---

+Learned:
+* stripped binaries don't point to main
+* binja can find it anyway
+* the dynamic linker runs before any of your program code
+* trying `break _start` in gdb will probably hit the linker's instead

 I was working on TokyoWesterns 2018 `load` and [this came up (stackoverflow)](https://stackoverflow.com/a/41800308/1234621).
 Sebastian and I both tried identifying main this way and scratched our heads at why